How to Clean and Maintain Dental Implants: A Complete Aftercare Guide

 Step 2: Interdental Cleaning

 This step is absolutely critical for implant longevity.
-The spaces around implants, particularly where the crown meets the gum, require special attention that brushing alone cannot provide.
+The spaces around implants, particularly where the crown meets the gum, require thorough cleaning that brushing alone cannot achieve.

-Interdental brushes are also valuable tools.
-These small, cone-shaped brushes come in various sizes and can clean areas around implants that regular floss might miss.
-Your hygienist can recommend the right size for your specific implants.
+Interdental brushes are also extremely valuable.
+These small brushes come in different sizes and can reach areas around implants that regular floss may miss.
+Your hygienist can advise on the correct size for your specific implants.

-For implant bridges or multiple connected crowns, threading floss or using a floss threader helps you clean beneath the bridge where bacteria commonly accumulate.
+If you have implant bridges or multiple connected crowns, threading floss or using a floss threader is essential for cleaning beneath the bridge, where bacteria can accumulate.

 Step 3: Mouth Rinse and Additional Care